Zeugwerk/zkbuild-action/README.md

 * `password`: Password of a Zeugwerk Useraccount (Required)

-* `tcversion`: TwinCAT Version (i.e. TC3.1.4024.22) that should be used to compile and test the PLCs.
-The TwinCAT Version has to be available on a Zeugwerk CI/CD Server.
-If empty, the latest available version of TwinCAT is used.
-(Optional)
+* `tcversion`: (Optional) This defaults to TC3.1 and should usually not be changed without contacting us.
+The setting can be used to overwrite the TwinCAT target that the PLC is compiled for